armadsen/ORSSerialPort/README.md

     - (void)serialPortWasOpened:(ORSSerialPort *)serialPort;
     - (void)serialPortWasClosed:(ORSSerialPort *)serialPort;

 *Note:* All `ORSSerialPortDelegate` methods are always called on the main queue.
-If you need to handle them on a background queue, you must dispatch your handling to a background queue in your implementations of the delegate method.
+If you need to handle them on a background queue, you must dispatch your handling to a background queue in your implementation of the delegate method.

 As its name implies, `-serialPort:didReceiveData:` is called when data is received from the serial port.
-Internally, ORSSerialPort receives data on a background queue to avoid burdening the main queue to simply received data.
+Internally, ORSSerialPort receives data on a background queue to avoid burdening the main queue with waiting for data.
 As with all other delegate methods, `-serialPort:didReceiveData:` is called on the main queue.

 `-serialPortserialPortWasRemovedFromSystem:` is called when a serial port is removed from the system, for example because a USB to serial adapter was unplugged.
 This method is required because you must release your reference to an `ORSSerialPort` instance when it is removed.
 The behavior of `ORSSerialPort` instances whose underlying serial port has been removed from the system is undefined.